Recent Errors in Assigning Pressures

 2°: Operation Well-Being Performance Certainty Acceptability Selflessness Autonomy Understanding

-There is a clear potential pattern which I have identified by using coloured cells:
+There is a clear potential pattern which I have highlighted below by using coloured cells:

 G1 G2 G3 G4 G5 G6 G7